osisoft/Client-Failover-Service/content/configuration/log-levels.md

 ```
 curl -i -k -u <username>:<password> -X PUT "https://<host>:<port>/api/v1/configuration/logging" -H "Content-Type: application/json" --data-raw "{ "LogLevel": "Information" }"
 ```

+For additional informaton on the curl parameters, such as -i or -k, refer to the [Configuration Tool](xref:ConfigurationTools) section.

 ### Postman

+**Note:** All endpoints in Postman require basic authorization.
+For more information on basic authorization, refer to the [Configuration Tool](xref:ConfigurationTools) section.

 To change the log level using Postman: